-The Osseointegrated Prostheses for the Rehabilitation of Amputees (OPRA) Implant System is intended for use in patients with above knee amputations due to trauma or cancer.
-It is also designed for those who have rehabilitation problems with a classic prosthetic, for individual complications or who cannot use a regular artificial leg prosthesis.
+The Osseointegrated Prostheses for the Rehabilitation of Amputees (OPRA) Implant System is intended for use in patients with above-knee limb amputations due to trauma or cancer.
+It is also designed for those who have rehabilitation problems with a classic lower-limb prosthetic, for individual complications or who cannot use a regular artificial leg prosthesis.
 You may also be a good candidate for the OPRA Implant System if you have high levels of pain when wearing your artificial leg prosthesis or skin problems from wearing your socket prosthesis.

 The OPRA Implant system is intended for daily use.
 However, you will need to complete the training program before you can use your prosthesis for long periods of time.
 You should discuss your daily activities with your physician to make sure they can be done safely with this device.

 How the OPRA Implant System Works

 The OPRA Implant System consists of seven titanium or titanium-alloy parts that are implanted during two surgeries.
 These parts allow a prosthetic leg to attach directly to the femur (thigh bone).

 In the first surgery (Stage 1), the fixture is implanted in the femur (thigh bone).
 Healing time for this surgery is about 6 months.
 During this time, the bone grows onto the fixture to anchor it in the femur.
 Your hospital stay will last 1 to 3 days, and you will be discharged with the appointments you need before the second surgery.
 Physical therapy is not needed during the 6-month recovery period.
 Immobilization is preferred in order to optimize healing.